gasolin/foxbox/README.md

 FoxBox
 ===========

-Version: 0.7 (NOTE FoxBox IS NOT ACTIVLY MAINTAINED)
+Version: 0.7

-Firefox OS(Gaia) Build Environment in VM.

-You could use FoxBox to setup your FirefoxOS Build Environment with following 2 approaches:

-- Auto-configured VM (Virtual Machine) powered by vagrant and virtualbox.
-- Config by Ubuntu 12.04(LTS) install script

 FoxBox project's goal is to try any approach that make new user can do as less as possible to start the FirefoxOS development.
-It take about 1hr to auto setup (depends on net speed).
+Currently foxbox take about one hour to auto setup (depends on net speed) a Firefox OS (Gaia) build environment in VM.

 ## Features